 Sections 10.804(1)(f)5.a. and 10.805(7), Rules of the Auditor General, require that we apply financial condition assessment procedures for the Internal Accounts.
-This does not apply to the Internal Accounts.
+This does not apply to the Internal Accounts, and is instead performed at the District-wide level.

-Section 10.804(1)(f)3., Rules of the Auditor General, requires that we communicate recommendations to improve financial management.
+Section 10.804(1)(f)3., Rules of the Auditor General, requires that we communicate any recommendations to improve financial management.
 In connection with our audit, we have the following recommendations:

-23-01 - Internal Control Over Financial Reporting for the Internal Accounts
+24-01 - Internal Control Over Financial Reporting for the Internal Accounts